ElliotKillick/qvm-create-windows-qube/README.md

         - Windows Server 2008 R2 base ISO is also vulnerable to ETERNALBLUE and BlueKeep out-of-the-box
         - Probably not worth getting into that, users should just update the VM upon making it
 - [ ] Headless mode
+- [ ] Package this project so its delivery can be made more streamlined and secure through `qubes-dom0-update`

 ## End Goal